-The Student Loan Repayment Calculator is a powerful financial planning tool designed to help borrowers understand their loan repayment options, visualize the impact of different payment strategies, and make informed decisions about managing their student debt.
-This comprehensive calculator provides detailed projections, interactive visualizations, and customizable scenarios to assist you in developing an optimal repayment strategy.
+The Student Loan Repayment Calculator is an innovative financial planning tool that can help a borrower: get details on loan repayment options, visualize the potential effects of various payment plans, and make more informed decisions about how to manage student loan debt.
+This thorough calculator offers comprehensive forecasts, interactive modeling, and scenario building to help you devise a best repayment approach.

 Getting Started

-- Results Section (right) – Where you view the calculated projections, charts, and detailed analysis
+- Results Section (right) – Here you get to see the projections calculated along with bar charts and detail analysis.

-- Review your results in the right panel
+- View your results in the right panel.

-For a more tailored experience, explore the advanced options and analysis tools described in the following sections.
+To have a more custom experience, the more advanced options and analysis tools offered can be viewed in the sections on advanced features and analysis below.

 Key Features Overview

-- Loan Type Selection – Tailor calculations to federal, private, or refinanced loans.
+- Loan Type – Select federal, private or refinanced loans and customize calculations.

-- Interactive Repayment Projections – Visualize your payment schedule and interest costs.
+- Repayment Projections Interactive – Model the paydown and interest expenses.

-- Comparison Tools – Compare standard repayment vs. accelerated strategies.
+- Comparison Tools – Tests for standard repayment and accelerated plans.

-- Amortization Schedule – View a detailed breakdown of each payment.
+- Amortisation Schedule – see a more detailed view of each payment.

-- Extra Payment Analysis – Calculate the impact of making additional payments.
+- Additional Paymentrosszentire Analyssiodarete – Compute the effect of making additional payments.

-- Payoff Date Visualization – See exactly when you’ll be debt-free.
+- Payoff Date Way to Visualize – Know exactly when you will be out of debt.

-- Dark/Light Mode Toggle – Customize the interface to your visual preference.
+- Dark/Light Mode Switch – Change the interface to your visual comfort.

 Detailed Instructions

-- Loan Amount – Enter the total outstanding principal balance of your student loan.
+- Loan Amount – Fill in the amount of the outstanding balances of your student loan.

 - Example: $30,000

-- Annual Interest Rate – Enter the annual percentage rate charged on your loan.
+- Annual Interest Rate – Please enter the annual percentage interested charged on the loan.

 - Input as a percentage (e.g., 5.0 for 5%)